tskit-dev/tutorials/_sources/viz.md

 parent (ancestor) nodes, individuals, populations, mutations, and sites.
 These class names start with a single letter (respectively `t`, `e`, `n`, `a`, `i`, `p`, `m`, and `s`) followed by a numerical ID.
-For example, here's a typical node in an tskit SVG plot:
+For example, here's a typical node in a tskit SVG plot:

 ```
 <g class="a10 i3 leaf m16 m17 node n7 p2 s15 s16 sample">...</g>